 URC's commercial feeds segment principal competitive factors are quality, brand equity, credit term and price.
 It faces competition from local, multinational companies, and even foreign companies in all of its markets.
 Since the business is highly fragmented, it also faces increasing speed of change in the market particularly customer preferences and lifestyle.
 URC's principal competitors are San Miguel Corporation (B-Meg and Integra), UNAHCO (Sarimanok, Thunderbird and GMP), and Aboitiz Inc. (Pilmico).
 A number of multinationals including Cargil Purina Phils.
 Inc, CJ and Sun Jun of Korea, and New Hope of China are also key players in the market.
-The market for commercial drugs is dominated by multinationals and URC AIG is one of the only few Philippine companies in this market.
-URC's principal competitors are Pfizer, Inc., UNAHCO (Univet), and Merial Limited, a company jointly owned by Merk and Co..
-Inc. and Aventis.
+The market for commercial drugs is composed of both local and multinational companies.
+Furthermore, URC AIG is one of the only few Philippine companies in this market.
+URC's principal competitors are Pfizer, Inc., UNAHCO (Univet), and Merial Limited, a company jointly owned by Merck and Co., Inc. and Aventis.
 S.A.

 URC believes that the principal competitive factors for hogs are quality, reliability of supply, price, and proximity to market.
 Its principal competitors are San Miguel Corp.
-(Monterey) and Aboitiz Inc. (Pilmico).
-URC considers quality, price, egg productivity, and disease resistance as the principal competitive factors of its poultry business.
+(Monterey), Aboitiz Inc. (Pilmico) and Foremost Farms, Inc. URC considers quality, price, egg productivity, and disease resistance as the principal competitive factors of its poultry business.
 Its principal competitors are Bounty Farms, Inc., Foremost Farms, Inc., Brookdale Farms, and Heritage Vet Corp. for layer chicks.